aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 ## Next Steps

+Here are some suggestions and recommendation about how you can modify the components of this guidance to further enhance it according to your requirements.

+1. Contact Flow Customization:
+- Modify the default Contact Flow to add more complex routing rules
+- Implement additional IVR (Interactive Voice Response) menus
+- Add custom prompts and messages

+3. Monitoring, Reporting and Analytics:
+- Expand the CloudWatch logging capabilities
+- Create real-time/historical metrics and reporting dashboards
+- Explore Contact lens for speech analytics

+4. Storage Configuration:
+- Modify S3 bucket lifecycle policies for call recordings
+- Implement different storage classes for cost optimization
+- Add additional backup and retention policies

+5. Agent Management:
+- Set up additional agent hierarchies
+- Configure more detailed routing profiles
+- Implement custom agent scheduling

+6. Integration Possibilities:
+- Add integration with other AWS services
+- Connect with external CRM systems
+- Implement additional Lambda functions for custom business logic

 ## Cleanup
 1. Select the CloudFormation stack created earlier.
 2. Click on **Delete**.
 This will delete all the resources created as part of this CloudFormation stack.